tslilyai/edna/README.md

    ```
    cp /local/repository/initialize.sh /data; cd /data/; ./initialize.sh
    ```
 5. Run all benchmarks to produce all results (you might want to run this in a separate terminal session using `tmux`).
 This will execute per-application benchmark scripts in `applications/[app]`, and then run a graph-plotting script to produce all the graphs from the paper.
-Graphs will be put in `results/result_graphs`.
+Graphs will be put in `results/result_graphs`, which you can then `scp` to your local machine from Cloudtop.
    ```
    cd /data/repository; ./run_all.sh
    ```